Aqua Fitness & Land Fitness - Everyone Welcome

 Standard of care in the industry is being competent with both theoretical and practical skills.
 Exercise Safety and liability protection is the most important reason to achieve certification.
 Instructors who achieve certification are eligible for insurance and liability protection cost effectively.

 Do I Need To Become Certified Before I Start Teaching?

 Realize that it is extremely important to become certified for the type of fitness you will be teaching. (land or water, group or personal training, specialty training versus general training)

 For instance: if you are only interested in group instruction for healthy people then a general certification may be adequate.

-If you plan to advance to teach in a specialized area such as for an Arthritis or Rehabilitation Program, or decide to offer personal training then you need to upgrade your certification for that specific area.
-Never claim to be knowledgeable in an area of fitness for which you have not received Certification.
-Also, assume jumping into a post rehabilitation or personal trainer position will require advanced knowledge – so if you don’t know the foundation (the Instructor program) then completing the examination process will become exponentially impossible unless you purchase the DVD Tutorial programs to supplement your education.
+If you plan to advance to teach in a specialized area such as for an Arthritis or Rehabilitation Program, you will need to upgrade your certification for that specialty level.
+Never claim to be knowledgeable in an area of fitness for which you have not received a valid level of certification.